meg-codes/bash-notes/Files.md

 `rm -f` (and combinable as `rm -rf`) - These delete a file (or files/directories with `-r`) and also override any prompts for confirmation, which will still be offered based on the files permissions.
 This is a bulldozer.
 Aim carefully.

 `rm -P` - This flag, also combinable, does a triple-overwrite of a file after deleting it, which can render it unrecoverable more quickly as a matter of security.
-You're not going to need this often.
+You're not going to need this often and on modern SSD drives, it is even more pointless.